-Some of the biggest companies in the world are oil and gas companies, including ExxonMobil (NYSE:XOM) and Royal Dutch Shell (NYSE:RDS.A) (NYSE:RDS.B).
+Some of the biggest companies in the world are oil and gas producers, including ExxonMobil (NYSE:XOM) and Royal Dutch Shell (NYSE:SHEL).
 But just because you've heard of a stock or a company doesn't necessarily mean it's a good investment.

-The oil and gas industry has experienced significant volatility over the past several years, leaving energy investors wondering whether oil companies -- even top oil companies -- are smart investments.
+The oil and gas industry has experienced significant volatility over the past several years, leaving energy investors wondering whether oil companies -- even top oil companies -- are smart investments right now.
 Let's dig in to better understand whether oil and gas stocks are good long-term investments that deserve a place in your portfolio.

 Is it safe to invest in oil and gas?

-- Cyclicality: The oil and gas sector tends to be cyclical, meaning that investors are likely to experience alternating yet unpredictable booms and busts.
+- Cyclicality: The oil and gas sector tends to be cyclical, meaning that investors are likely to experience booms and busts.

-- Volatility: At the same time oil and gas companies are impacted by economic cyclicality, they are also significantly affected by other factors beyond their control.
+- Volatility: Oil and gas companies face other factors beyond their control.
 The prices of oil and gas are a major factor in the valuations of oil and gas stocks.
-When oil prices are low, the market tends to punish these stocks.
-In March 2020, when Saudi Arabia and Russia began an oil price war that caused worldwide oil prices to plummet, stock prices in the oil and gas sector also collapsed, for healthy and troubled companies alike.
+When prices are low, the market tends to punish these stocks.
+When Saudi Arabia and Russia began an oil price war in March 2020 that caused global oil prices to plummet, stock prices in the oil and gas sector also collapsed.

-- Uncertainty: Oil and gas exploration can go very right or very wrong in many unpredictable ways.
-A company first buys the rights to develop a piece of land or an offshore exploration block, then it conducts tests to determine the presence of oil or gas deposits.
+- Uncertainty: Oil and gas exploration is unpredictable.
+A company buys the rights to an exploration block and conducts tests to determine the presence of oil or gas deposits.
 If they're found, the company drills test wells to determine the quality of the deposits and then drills production wells and connects the associated infrastructure, all before earning any money.
 The inherent uncertainty of exploration can result in large losses from investments that don't pan out.

-- Safety concerns: Oil and gas are both flammable and toxic, and the pipelines that transport them stretch for hundreds or thousands of miles.
-The machinery that extracts oil and gas from the ground or beneath the seafloor is both heavy and complex.
-Tragedies can occur such as the 2010 BP (NYSE:BP) Deepwater Horizon oil spill in the Gulf of Mexico -- for which the company is still paying -- and the home explosion in Colorado in 2017 that was indirectly caused by Anadarko Petroleum.
+- Safety concerns: Oil and gas are both flammable and toxic, and the pipelines transporting them stretch for hundreds or thousands of miles.
+Meanwhile, the machinery that extracts oil and gas is heavy and complex.
+Combine these factors, and a misstep can have tragic consequences.
+For example, BP's (NYSE:BP) Deepwater Horizon oil spill in the Gulf of Mexico in 2010 caused catastrophic damage, which it's still paying for to this day.

 Which oil and gas stocks are the safest?

-Market capitalization matters in this sector because cyclical price declines can drive smaller oil and gas companies into bankruptcy.
-After the price of crude oil crashed in 2014, many offshore rig operators ceased operating or declared bankruptcy because of low demand for their services.
-In March 2020, as demand for fuel sharply declined due to the coronavirus pandemic, several smaller E&P companies filed for bankruptcy, including Whiting Petroleum (NYSE:WLL) and Chesapeake Energy (OTC:CHKA.Q).
+Market capitalization and strong balance sheets matter in this sector because price declines can drive smaller oil and gas companies out of business.
+After the price of crude oil crashed in 2014, many offshore rig operators went bankrupt because of low demand for their services.
+In early 2020, as demand for fuel sharply declined due to the coronavirus pandemic, several smaller E&P companies filed for bankruptcy, including Whiting Petroleum (NYSE:WLL) and Chesapeake Energy (NASDAQ:CHK).

 Large oil and gas companies tend to be better positioned, at least when it comes to not going out of business.
-But just because a company is still in business doesn't mean that its stock will perform well in the future.
+But just because a company is still operating doesn't mean that its stock will perform well in the future.

 Benefits of investing in oil and gas

-The benefits of investing in oil and gas stocks are that they can produce significant capital gains from share price appreciation and attractive dividend income during periods of high oil and gas prices.
-As crude oil prices rise, oil companies tend to generate increasing cash flows.
-That gives them more money to drill additional wells to grow their output, repay debt, repurchase stock, and pay dividends, all of which can create value for shareholders.
-Of note, dividend payments in the sector tend to be higher than average because of the amount of cash oil companies can produce during good times.
+Oil and gas stocks can produce significant capital gains from share price appreciation and attractive dividend income during periods of high oil and gas prices.
+As crude oil prices rise, oil companies tend to generate gushers of cash.
+That gives them more money to drill additional wells to increase their oil and gas production, repay debt, repurchase stock, and pay dividends, all of which can create value for shareholders.
+Of note, dividend payments in the sector tend to be higher than average because of the amount of cash oil companies can generate during good times.
 That often makes the sector attractive to investors seeking high dividend yields.

 Because of the industry's upside potential during periods of economic growth, oil and gas stocks can be smart investments if timed right.
-While The Motley Fool does not advocate for attempting to time the market, oil and gas investments made just as the economy transitions from a recession to its next expansion phase can turn out to be smart investments since investors can benefit from rising share prices and dividends.
+While The Motley Fool does not advocate for attempting to time the market, oil and gas investments made just as the economy transitions from a recession to an expansion can turn out to be wise moves.

 Is crude oil a good investment?

-While oil and gas stocks can be smart if timed right -- an already risky and dubious proposition -- crude oil is often a poor investment.
-Investors don't have any convenient means by which to invest directly in crude oil since most exchange-traded funds (ETFs) focused on crude oil only track the price of oil using oil futures contracts.
-These ETFs are obligated to routinely purchase new oil futures contracts as the existing ones near expiration, and the transaction fees, along with the ETF's expense ratio, eat into the funds' returns.
+Well-timed oil and gas stock investments can turn out well -- although that's risky and almost impossible to do -- but crude oil is often a poor investment.
+Investors don't have an easy way to invest directly in crude oil.
+Most exchange-traded funds (ETFs) focused on crude oil only track the price of a barrel of oil using oil futures contracts.
+The ETFs must routinely purchase new contracts as the existing ones near expiration.
+Transaction fees, along with the ETF's expense ratio, eat into returns.

-The chart below demonstrates the significant underperformance of the leading crude oil ETF, the United States Oil Fund (NYSEMKT:USO), versus the main U.S. oil benchmark, which is the West Texas Intermediate (WTI) crude oil price:
+The chart below demonstrates the massive underperformance of the leading crude oil ETF, the United States Oil Fund (NYSEMKT:USO) compared to the benchmark West Texas Intermediate (WTI) crude oil price:

-Given the ETF's significant underperformance relative to the price of crude oil, and that investors don't have a better option, crude oil itself is generally not a smart investment.
+Given that investors don't have a better option, the ETF's significant underperformance relative to the price of crude oil suggests that crude oil isn't a smart investment.